 Also on the forefront of diabetic research?
 Scientists in Ireland are working on a new 3D bioprinting bandage for ulcers, designed to slowly release antibiotics to the wound over a four-week period.
 While still in development, this bandage would provide a low-cost, effective treatment option for patients with ulcers.

-When I see diabetic patients in my Houston podiatrist office, I always emphasize the importance of preventative care.
-Either at home or in my office, regular foot exams are still the best way to maintain your diabetic foot health.
+When we see diabetic patients in our Houston podiatrist's office, we always emphasize the importance of preventative care.
+Either at home or in the office, regular foot exams are still the best way to maintain your diabetic foot health.

 Of course, the work you do at home matters a lot.
-That's why I always offer you suggestions for critical home inspections and monitoring between your office visits.
-But I can't say this enough.
+That's why we always offer you suggestions for critical home inspections and monitoring between your office visits.
+But we can't say this enough.
 If you only do home foot checks, you may miss a dangerous warning sign.

-That's why I need you to come into our Tanglewood Foot Specialists office.
-When you do so, I'll use the latest tech to protect your diabetic feet.
+That's why we need you to come into our Tanglewood Foot Specialists office.
+When you do so, we'll use the latest tech to protect your diabetic feet.
 And, together, we'll take a strong stance against foot ulcers.

 Do you know what that means?
 If you have diabetes in Houston, schedule an appointment with Dr. Andrew Schneider today.
 It's the best way to start taking proactive steps to protect your feet.